Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/identify-pre-reveal-reflection.typ

   attendance: "Ajibola, Emma, Von",
   [
     #nb_todo(schedule: "N/A")[
-      + Reflect on the Spin Up season and what we can improve on.
+      + Reflect on the Spin Up season and identify what we can improve on.
 (Everyone) ]

     #nb_heading([Overall], level: 1)